hasindu2008/cornetto/docs/toolkit.md

 Output:
 - `asm.paf`: minimap2 alignment
-- `asm.report.tsv`: which chromosome is the best match per each contig, and if needs to reverse complement
+- `asm.report.tsv`: for each assembly contig: which chromosome in the reference is the best match; if it had to be reverse complemented to match the reference; new name
 - `asm.eps`: the dot plot in eps format

 Examples: